Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/type_en.md

 ##RETURN VALUE##

-On success, return Acquire the type of operating system.
+On success, return the type of operating system.

 On error, exception will be thrown.